Kai535813/--Daoist-Pharmaceutical/README.md

    - Market Class
    - Implemented Market displaying, called through a button click
    - Effects of medicines against certain symptoms
    - All of the research on Chinese Traditional Medicine
+   - GUI mock-up

 &nbsp;